How To Quieten Your Mind and Slow Down When You Feel Rushed [TUTORIAL]

 This is the most simple but also the most important way to quiet your mind.
 Just stop rushing down.

-2. Be mindful of your environment.
+2. For A Quiet Mind, Be mindful of your environment.
 Try gardening

 What’s the point in a life that’s so rushed you don’t get to enjoy anything?